Excellent Realistic (Contemporary) Fiction Books for Kids

 Growing Pangs by Kathryn Ormsbee, illustrated by Molly Brooks

-Katie’s a bit different than other kids being homeschooled with crooked teeth and red hair but she knows that doesn’t matter because she has a best friend forever named Kacey.
-Until they start camp and Katie makes a new friend and Kacey gets jealous.
-But what’s even harder is the secret Katie’s hiding from everyone — she’s having buzzing thoughts that tell her to do repetitive things and they’re getting worse.
-During the next school year, Katie and Kacey’s friendship deteriorates even more because Katie continues to make new friends and try new things like theater.
+Katie’s a homeschooled kid with crooked teeth and red hair and a best friend forever named Kacey.
+When they start camp and Katie makes a new friend and Kacey gets jealous.
+But what’s even harder is Katie’s buzzing thoughts that tell her to do repetitive things and they’re getting worse.
 Eventually, Katie tells her parents about the buzzing and they get her help for what she learns are obsessive-compulsive thoughts.
-I love this story– the author (and illustrator) skillfully show realistic friendship changes and the challenges of a mental health issue.

 The Summer of June by Jamie Sumner

 I ADORE this hopeful, realistically beautiful story about living with anxiety!
-June experiences severe anxiety which sometimes makes her pull out her hair and have panic attacks.
-That’s why she starts the summer by shaving her hair off completely– no chance of pulling it out.
-She spends her summer days at the library with her youth librarian mother.
-She meets a boy named Homer who shares his love of poetry with her and they gradually become friends but she hasn’t told him the truth about her anxiety.
-Her mom is her biggest supporter (she shaved her head in solidarity), her therapist’s gentle and firm care gets June the medication and guidance she needs, and her new and old friends from the library show June that many people care about her and accept who she is.
+June experiences severe anxiety, which sometimes makes her pull out her hair and have panic attacks.
+That’s why she starts the summer by shaving her hair off completely.
+She spends her summer days at the library with her youth librarian mother and befriends a boy named Homer.
+June’s therapist’s gentle care gets June the medication and guidance she needs, and her new and old friends from the library show June that many people care about her and accept who she is.

 The One and Only Ivan by Katherine Applegate

-Narrated by one gorilla named Ivan, this story will immediately grab your heart — it’s sad but keep reading, it’s an amazing story – and I don’t usually like animal stories.
+Narrated by one gorilla named Ivan, this story will immediately touch your heart.
 Making it even more compelling, it’s a true story!
 Ivan is kept in a cage in a run-down mall for 27 years without seeing another gorilla, only the stray dog, Bob, who sleeps with him, Stella the Elephant, and Ruby, a newly purchased baby elephant.
 Before she dies, Stella begs Ivan to find Ruby a home with other elephants — and Ivan agrees, but it won’t be easy.

 The One and Only Bob by Katherine Applegate, illustrated by Patricia Castelao